Course Outline

 Audience

-The primary audience for this course is individuals who manage and support SQL Server databases.
-These professionals are responsible for database administration and maintenance, or they work in environments where databases are integral to their primary job responsibilities.
+The primary audience for this course is individuals who manage and maintain SQL Server databases.
+These professionals are responsible for database administration and maintenance, or they work in environments where databases are integral to their core responsibilities.

-The secondary audience includes individuals who develop applications that retrieve content from SQL Server databases.
+The secondary audience includes those who develop applications that retrieve and process data from SQL Server databases.

-This course is designed to enhance the skills of professionals working in database management, ensuring they are well-equipped to support critical operations and governance requirements for government agencies.
+This course is designed to enhance the skills of professionals working in database administration, ensuring they are well-equipped to meet the demands of their roles and contribute effectively to public sector workflows and governance for government.

 35 Hours